fashiondesign

 Wittgenstein said that “ethics and aesthetics are one.”

-In the latest fashion proposals, apart from the questionable aesthetics, the supposed ethics smell like marketing.
-Just empty claims!
+In the latest fashion proposals, apart from the questionable aesthetics, the so-called ethics smells like marketing.
+Nothing more than empty claims.

 Fashion research for a niche audience